Worklytics/psoxy/docs/aws/cloud-shell.md

 # AWS - Getting Started with Cloud Shell

+**YMMV; as of June 2023, AWS's 1GB limit on cloud shell persistent storage is too low for real world proxy deployments, which typically require install gcloud CLI / Azure CLI to connect to sources**

-**YMMV; we've found people often hit AWS's 1GB limit for cloud shell disk size.
-In such a scenario, use your local machine, or a VM/container elsewhere in AWS**
+**So use use your local machine, or a VM/container elsewhere in AWS (EC2, AWS CLoud9, etc**

 1. clone the repo
 ```shell